A Nested Bi-level Optimization Framework for Robust Few Shot Learning: Related Work

-We view this as a bi-level optimization problem, where we construe that $\mathcal{A}lg(\boldsymbol{\theta}, \mathcal{D}_{i}^{S})$ explicitly or implicitly optimizes the inner-level task-specific optimization.
-And the outer-level corresponds to the meta-training objective of generalizing well (i.e. low test error) on the query set of each task after adaptation.
+This is a bi-level optimization problem, where we construe that $\mathcal{A}lg(\boldsymbol{\theta}, \mathcal{D}_{i}^{S})$ explicitly or implicitly optimizes the inner-level task-specific adaptation.
+The outer-level corresponds to the meta-training objective of generalizing well (i.e. low test error) on the query set of each task after adaptation.